Back to Customer Stories

 • Strengthen CTAs

 With these in place, refreshes stop being fire drills and start becoming routine tune-ups.
 Start with one template, prove its value, then build variations for blog posts, product pages, comparison pages, and guides.
+This update checklist doubles as a content refresh checklist you can reuse across page types.
+Structured content achieves 2.8x more citations in AI answers, so include LLM-friendly formatting (direct answers, bullet lists, and schema) in every refresh template.

 Learn more about Insights in AirOps.

-According to Google Search Central, Google has "query deserves freshness" systems designed to show fresher content for queries where it would be expected.
+According to Google Search Central, Google has \"query deserves freshness\" systems designed to show fresher content for queries where it would be expected.

 Your templates should flag time-sensitive pages (statistics, pricing, trends) for more frequent updates so they continue to match evolving queries.
 Aligning update cadence with searcher expectations helps preserve rankings and click-through.